vjwilson/news-cpt/readme.txt

 Default single item and archive page templates for news items are also provided.
 These templates have abundant IDs and classes, so that you can style them with your own CSS.
 You may also customize them by putting copies in your theme folder, and changing the markup.
 When you update the plugin, you will get new features and bug fixes, while keeping any customizations you made in your copies of these templates.

+A list of news items may be included in other post content with the list-news-items] shortcode.
+(See the FAQ for more information on using the shortcode.)

 Finally, the plugin adds a Recent News Items widget, which can be placed on any sidebar available in your theme, to show a list of news items in reverse chronological order.
 You can set the title of this list and the number of news items to show.